WindMillCode/vscode-extension-libraries/windmillcode-extension-pack-0/README.md

   * added yarn_install_specifc_packages.ps1 so that a user can manage specified package in an application v 0.7.0
-  * fix angular_translate in use cases where it did not know how to properly deal with an object
+  * fix angular_translate in use cases where it did not know how to properly deal with an object v 1.0.0
+  * remove angular service method from typescript snippetsschema as functionality is now the @windmillcode/angular-templates schematic package